Communication Styles in Relationships: What Works & What Doesn’t

 What This Means for the Relationship

-The aggressive partner will attempt to override every other opinion.
-They are always right.
+The aggressive partner will attempt to override every other viewpoint.
+They must always be right.
 There is no compromise with aggressive communicators; they won’t back down.

 To get what they want, they will use bullying and intimidation.
 Aggressive partners are prone to yelling.
 Name-calling is another staple.

-Their mood can shift explosively.
-One minute, they are calm and relaxed, the next minute, they are in your face.
+Their mood can shift abruptly.
+One minute, they are calm and relaxed, the next minute, they are in your face, threatening you.

-They are also prone to hit below the belt.
+They are also prone to low blows.
 For them, coming out on top of an argument is more important than preserving a minimum level of civility.

 Occasionally, they will experience shame or guilt after an outburst.
 But this never lasts.
 The next explosion is just around the corner.

-After communicating with an aggressive partner, other people typically feel humiliated or resentful.
+After communicating with an aggressive partner, other people typically feel degraded or resentful.
 To avoid this, they will try to steer clear of the aggressive communicator.

-In the long term, family members and friends will turn away from you.
-They will have to endlessly find replacements.
+In the long term, family members and friends will turn away from them.
+That’s why the aggressive communicator must endlessly find replacements.

 3. Passive-Aggressive